Rainbow Colored Eyes Effect With Photoshop

 I was thinking of this idea while working on our previous photo effects tutorial, Add A Rainbow To A Photo.
 I've seen other people creating the rainbow eyes effect by manually painting different colors into the eyes using Photoshop's Brush Tool and then blurring the colors together.
 But there's a better way to do it, one that's less work, much more flexible, and just a lot more fun!

 Why is it more fun?
 As we'll see, the method we'll be using to create rainbow-colored eyes gives us lots of room to play around.
 Along with the base rainbow effect, we'll learn how to easily create different variations of it, like reversing the order of the colors, rotating the colors around the eyes, and even choosing different styles and designs.
 And, we can do so for each eye independently, and all without making a single permanent change to the original image.

 It may sound complicated, but you'll be amazed at just how quick and easy it is.
+I'll be using Photoshop CC here but every step is also compatible with Photoshop CS6.
 Here's the photo I'll be using for this tutorial (image from Adobe Stock):